demirantay/notebook/compsci/compilers/cooper-n-torczon/part-2.md

 of generated tables that encode language-specific knowledge. the compiler writer provides a set of lexical patterns, specified as regular expressions.
 The scanner generator then produces tables that drive the skeleton scanner

+  The skeleton scanner divides into four sections: initializations, a scanning loop that models the dfa’s behavior, a roll back loop in case the dfa overshoots the end of the token, and a final section that interprets and reports the results.
+The scanning loop repeats the two basic actions of a scanner: read a character and simulate the dfa’s action.

 - `Direct-Coded Scanners` --

 - `Hand-Coded Scanners` --